EnLewis/el-animalregistry/README.md

 ```

 # Enhancements
 Adding support for collecting animals together into group formats rather than individuals.
-This could be done through adding overriding the concatonation operator for the animal object with the serializer, then contonating the objects instead of appending them to a list.
+This could be done through overriding the concatonation operator for the animal object with the serializer, then contonating the objects instead of appending them to a list.

 # Clarifications
 - 'query a list of supported formats', query implies searchability.
 Does this need to support search or is it enough to provide the supported formats in a help string.